Cave digging: Technique

 On occasion, a newly discovered opening will be large enough for the average person to enter, but often they are too small and must be enlarged to allow entry.
-When the entrance is too small, it is enlarged using cave digging techniques.
+If the entrance is too small, it is enlarged using cave digging techniques.

 Sometimes digging simply involves moving a few rocks and some soil.
-This can be accomplished with the bare hands or may involve the use of folding army shovels, root-pruning saws, small crack hammers, buckets to move the material, and rope to haul the buckets if the opening is being enlarged in a downward direction.
+This can be accomplished with the bare hands or may involve the use of folding army shovels, root-pruning saws, hammer and chisels, buckets to move the material, and rope to haul the buckets if the opening is being enlarged in a downward direction.
 Large tamping tools and crowbars are also useful in dislodging the rocks and soil as the digging progresses.

 Sometimes, the use of equipment and brute force is not enough to gain entry into the cave.
-In cases such as these, serious diggers resort to more complicated means of opening the cave.
+In cases such as these, serious diggers resort to more intensive means of opening the cave.
 Many "digs" become large group projects, involving backhoes, timber shoring, and even the use of large diameter well drilling methods.

-Where the main impediment is solid rock, entry may involve the practice of rock shaving.
-For shaving, holes are drilled in the rock, filled with a small amount of gunpowder, and then set off to spall the rock off in thin layers.
+Where the main impediment is solid rock, entry may require rock shaving.
+This consists of drilling holes in the rock, filling them with a small amount of gunpowder, and then igniting it to fragment the rock into thin layers.
 A similar technique, called plug and feather, involves driving wedges into lines of small diameter holes that have been drilled in the rock.
-As the wedges are driven into the holes, a crack forms along the line of holes and the rock is eventually broken.
+As the wedges are driven into the holes, a crack forms along the line of holes, and the rock is eventually broken.
 A more recently developed technique is known as "capping", where a hole is drilled into the rock using a battery-powered drill, a small charge (commonly designed for use with a nail gun) is inserted, and tapped with a long steel rod in order to cleave off pieces of rock.
 An environmental and safety assessment should be conducted before blasting to ensure minimal impact to the cave environment.

+Impact

+Cave digging can damage the cave by exposing it to the outside world or through the force needed to enter.
+This can harm the ecology within the cave.
+Careless cave digging can also lead to destruction or irresponsible removal of items with archeological significance.